 Valuing other specified foreign financial assets.
-In most cases, you may use the value of a specified foreign financial asset, other than a financial account, as of the last day of the tax year, unless you know or have reason to know based on readily accessible information that the value does not reflect a reasonable estimate of the maximum value of the asset during the tax year.
+In most cases, you may use the value of a specified foreign financial asset that is not a financial account and that is held for investment and not held in an account maintained by a financial institution as of the last day of the tax year, unless you know or have reason to know based on readily accessible information that the value does not reflect a reasonable estimate of the maximum value of the asset during the tax year.